solangeindaco/weather-dashboard-h6/README.md

 I learn:
     - how to use Momentjs library to display the dates.
     - how to use OpenWeatherMap API.
+    - how to use Geocoding API to obtain the coordinates of a city
     - how to make a request to an API.
     - how to use Bootstrap to style the web page.